aliceliang22/chat-using-gemini/README.md

 3. Communication among Front End, Data Analyzer and Vector Database FAISS

     A REST endpoint ‘/’ with POST method and main() function in app.py is used for accepting Http requests for user’s questions from the front end web page using JavaScript AJAX (Asynchronous JavaScript and XML) API.
 Then, the main() function passes the question with chat history to the chat() function in dataanalyzer.py, which then use LangChain’s conservation retrieve chain with Google’s Gemini model to find answer from FAISS database (based on similarity) and returns the answer to the end point ‘/’ function main().
 Consequently, the function main() sends the answer as HTTPresponse back to the AJAX function.
 AJAX function then generates HTML tags for displaying the answer to the front end web page.

+### System/Software Requirements

+The web application developed in this course project uses/requires the following languages, technologies, and software packages:

+1. HTML (forms, actions, css,  etc.)
+2. JavaScript (AJAX, JQuery)
+3. Python Libraries/Packages
+    - *flask* for **web framework Flask**
+    - *langchain-google-genai* for **LLM Gemini** from Google
+    - *langchain* for **building applications with LLMs**
+    - *docx2txt* for loading Microsoft’s Word documents
+    - *pypdf* for loading PDF documents
+    - *unstructured* for loading HTML documents
+    - *faiss-cpu*  for **Vector Database FAISS**
+4. Web Host by Heroku (https://chat-using-gemini-9141a48a06cb.herokuapp.com/)